emacs-lsp/lsp-dart/README.md

 * `lsp-dart-flutter-outline` - Enable the Flutter outline tree view feature on server lsp.
 * `lsp-dart-outline-position-params` - The outline tree position params.
 Defaults to side.
 * `lsp-dart-flutter-outline-position-params` - The Flutter outline tree position params.
 Defaults to side.
-* `lsp-dart-fringe-colors` - Enable the Flutter colors on fringe.
+* `lsp-dart-flutter-fringe-colors` - Enable the Flutter colors on fringe.
 Defaults to t.
 * `lsp-dart-flutter-widget-guides` - Enable the Flutter widget guide lines from parent to child widgets.
 Defaults to t.

 ## Additional packages